 Those living in the far north try to embrace the light and make the most of it.
 Soon enough, the inverse will be true.
 The equinox in Iceland—when day and night are equal lengths—happens on March 20th.
 After that, the earth's tilt favors the north, and the days grow longer by about six minutes and 40 seconds a day until the longest day—the summer solstice—on June 21st.
 The all-night chirping of aroused birds and the lowering of blackout shades all signal the arrival of the midnight sun in Iceland.
 During the summer months, curfews are extended, and children play late into the evening.
-My children will complain that it is way too early to go to bed with plenty of light out at 10 PM.
+My children will complain that it is too early to go to bed with plenty of light at 10:00 PM.
 (They never seem to ask to go to bed early during winter, though)

-For those traveling to Iceland, the midnight sun is a captivating time for exploring those places that would otherwise be off-limits.
+For those traveling to Iceland, the midnight sun is a captivating time to explore places that would otherwise be off-limits.
 Waterfalls, scenic routes, hikes, and hot springs after dinner?
 Why not!
 As the sun dips lower in the sky, the low-angle light will give the landscapes a stunning glow.
 There is a reason photographers and filmmakers flock to Iceland.
 The magic "hour" of light in more southerly locations turns into magic "hours" up north.
 (Not to exclude any latitude, but of course, the same is true close to the Antarctic Circle in December).
 Reykjavík's downtown restaurant and bar scene can be lively all year.
 However, it is surreal for observers to see migration home at the 3 AM closing time and patrons stumbling under the rising sun.

-Photos (L to R) Arnarfjordur sunset by Landmannalaugur evening hike by Þingeyri sunset at 10:33 PM by Parker O'Halloran
+Photos (L to R) Arnarfjordur sunset by, Landmannalaugur evening hike by , Þingeyri sunset at 10:33 PM by Parker O'Halloran.

 While it is no coincidence that Iceland is often most busy during the summer months, it is a fantastic time to explore further afield and take advantage of the midnight sun.
 Many tour companies offer "midnight sun" excursions such as whale watching, hiking tours,, and even Golden Circle tours.
-Even though your body clock might be telling you to go to bed, there is much to see after hours.
+Even though your body clock might tell you to go to bed, there is much to see after hours.
 Trust me.
 You will enjoy seeing Iceland in a new light.